What is refinancing and when does it make sense?

 Student loans, mortgages, credit cards, vehicle loans: There are all sorts of financial products that may be useful and necessary for your daily life.
 However, as you balance your budget and look for ways to both save and pay off loans more quickly, you may consider refinancing.

 It's important to understand refinancing and learn how it might hurt or help you financially.
 Reviewing the basics — the interest rate, the repayment period, whether there's a prepayment penalty and any additional fees — is a good start.
-For each type of loan, there are some specific refinancing questions you'll want to answer as you investigate why you should refinance or not.
+For each type of loan, there are some specific refinancing questions you'll want to get answered as you decide if refinancing is right for you.

 Should you refinance a mortgage?